Brian writes about baseball history. He is a lifelong baseball fan and has been rooting for the New York Mets since their 1962 debut.

 Cleveland’s Shane Bieber posted eight wins with a 1.63 ERA and 122 strikeouts to capture the major league Triple Crown in 2020.
 He also led the majors with 14.2 strikeouts per nine innings and led in FIP (fielding independent pitching) with a 2.07 mark.
 He won the AL Cy Young Award with 100% of the first-place votes.

 The 2020 season was just Bieber's third season in the majors.
-Although the season was shortened because of the Covid-19 pandemic, his performance was no fluke.
-Through his three seasons, Bieber has already notched 34 wins in 64 starts and has posted a 3.32 cumulative ERA with 499 strikeouts.
-He is just 25 years old and barring injury, it is very likely that he will continue to be a dominant pitcher for years to come.
+Although the season was shortened because of the Covid-19 pandemic, he has pitched very well in his other three seasons too.
+Through his four seasons, Bieber has notched 41 wins against 18 losses and has posted a 3.29 cumulative ERA with 633 strikeouts.
+A two-time All-Star, he is just 26 years old, and barring injury, there's a very good chance that he will continue to be a dominant pitcher for years to come.

 Who Will Be Next in the American League?

 Although the pitching Triple Crown is not won often, the achievement has been more common than the batting Triple Crown.
 Who will be next?

 Will Shane Bieber or Justin Verlander repeat and join the small group of multiple American League winners?
 With Verlander probably approaching the end of his career, he is unlikely to take the crown again.
 Bieber, on the other hand, will still be only 26 at the start of the 2021 season and could excel for many more years.

 Another pitcher to watch is the Yankees' Gerrit Cole, who came within one win of the 2019 Triple Crown with the Houston Astros in 2019 and was close to the top in all three categories again in 2020 and 2021.

 Another veteran pitcher could also step up and win the Triple Crown with a great season.
 Or maybe it will be another young pitcher not yet on anyone’s radar screen.
 Who’s your candidate for a likely AL winner?